C2-Labs/k8s-security-elasticsearch/README.md

 - If all went well, you should have a secure Elasticstack with Kibana up and running locally and more importantly learned some fundamentals that you can use.
 - Take a look at the ConfigMap and Deployment in the `kibana.yaml` manifest.
 You can use a similar configuration to run any of the Beats modules or Logstash securely.
 - Avoid exposing the Elasticsearch client to the internet.
-- Your Elasticsearch cluster is only as secure as your k8s cluster even with all of the above.
+- Your Elasticsearch cluster is only as secure as your k8s cluster, even with all of the above.
 - [Enable Kibana RBAC](https://www.elastic.co/guide/en/kibana/current/development-security-rbac.html) and setup appropriate user permissions.
 - Interested in containerizing and modernizing your applications?
 [Contact us today for a free one hour consultation to find out how our C2 Labs DevOps engineers can accelerate your digital transformation.](https://www.c2labs.com/contact-us)